Women’s Golf: Vanderbilt Commodores conclude season, finish 27th at the NCAA Championships

 “Our younger players really developed and we had really good leadership from our seniors,” Allen said.

 In particular, Lim won SEC Freshman of the Year and Tillie Claggett also made the All-SEC Freshman team.
-Not only did these younger players play exceptionally well all season, they may provide great depth in next year’s roster.
+Not only did these younger players play exceptionally well all season, but they will also provide great depth in next year’s roster.

 “They both hit the ball so good,” Allen said.
 “They both have so much length off the tee and the future is bright with those two ladies.”